 In the decades ahead, the impacts of the Mississippi River and its delta on the Gulf of Mexico are likely to continue to change, largely (but not entirely) because of human-driven processes.
 Climate change, global sea level rise, channel aggradation, and continued subsidence could cause shifts in the lowermost outlet of the Mississippi River, shifting the plume's distribution northward.
 The State of Louisiana is actively planning to partially divert the flow of the Mississippi River as a means to rebuild its wetlands.
 These "river diversions" would also shift northward the plume of the Mississippi River, and this could trigger a suite of cascading impacts to the ecosystem.
 Such changes would have important societal impacts as the Mississippi River is a critical transportation pathway, and Gulf of Mexico fisheries are among the most economically important fisheries in the nation.
-Overall, it is the intention of this manuscript to provide important supporting material to inform regional decision makers as they prepare for restoration that might occur in continued response to the Deepwater Horizon Oil Spill and future oil spills or large-scale perturbations, prepare for a future with a warming climate and rising sea levels.
+Overall, it is the intention of this manuscript to provide important supporting material to inform regional decision makers as they prepare for restoration that might occur in continued response to the Deepwater Horizon Oil Spill and future oil spills or large-scale perturbations, prepare to reverse decades of other environmental impacts such as wetland loss, and prepare for a future with a warming climate and rising sea levels.